rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 It should be clear that there is an important distinction between these two types of collections.
 On the one hand we have **interactive** collections (a subtype of `Iterable`) with which you interact by **pulling** the data from the collection.
 You as a *consumer* are in charge of the rate at which the elements in the collection get processed, while the *producer* of the data (the `Iterable`/`Iterator` combination) has to obey your commands and return a new element only when you want to.

 On the other hand we have the **reactive** collection.
-Examples of this can be various kinds of realtime data (mouse moves, key presses, stock price, sensor data), data that takes a long time to be computed for which you don't want to block your program flow or data that has to come from an external source (network call, file IO).
+Examples of this can be various kinds of real time data (mouse moves, key presses, stock price, sensor data), data that takes a long time to be computed for which you don't want to block your program flow or data that has to come from an external source (network call, file IO) for which you would normally have to block your program flow as well.
 These kinds of collections do not have an interactive interface and you therefore cannot pull the next element.
 Instead the data is **pushed** to you and you have to **react** to what you receive by processing it in some way.
 Therefore the *producer* is fully in charge of how fast or how slow the data is streaming towards you, while you as a *consumer* can only wait and react to what data comes in.

 | Collection  | Java/Scala type | Interaction | In charge |
 |-------------|-----------------|-------------|-----------|